Public Enquiry Volunteer - Billingshurst

 • Qualifications: Good IT skills and an empathetic approach to various issues are essential.

-The Billingshurst hub is run successfully by a team of volunteers who support the local community by liaising between the public and the police.
+The Billingshurst hub is run successfully by a team of volunteers who dedicate their time and skills to supporting the local community, liaising between the public and the police.

 The Role & Key Responsibilities

-• Engaging with the public at the Billinghurst hub.
+• Liaising with the public who come into the Billinghurst hub.

-• Assisting victims of crime and directing them to relevant agencies.
+• Liaise with victims of crime and signpost them to the relevant departments/agencies.

 Skills & Experience